JuliaLang/www.julialang.org/downloads/index.md

 ## Nightly Builds

 Builds of the current unstable development version of Julia are available on the [nightlies page](/downloads/nightlies/).
-While the name suggests that they are built every night, they are not strictly nightly.
-At times, due to broken builds or CI infrastructure issues, nightlies may not be produced.
+While the name suggests that they are built every night, they are actually built after each commit to master.
+However, at times due to broken builds or CI infrastructure issues, nightlies may not be produced.
 These are intended as developer previews into the latest work and are not intended for normal use.
 Most users are advised to use the current stable release version of Julia.

 ## Download verification